RTS-SYSU/pDAG-simulator/README.md

 All results will be copied to the `result/` folder on your host.

+> ⚠️ *Note*: The figures may look different from those in the paper, because the publication figures were manually styled.
+However, the **data used is identical**.
+>
-> Note that when the corresponding data file does not exist, experimental result charts can also be drawn, and the corresponding data will not be displayed on the chart or table.
+> When the corresponding data file does not exist, experimental result charts can also be drawn, and the corresponding data will not be displayed on the chart or table.

-### 🧹 Clean Up
+### Clean Up

 To stop and remove the container and the built image: